ankaAR/bestiario5e/_creatures/sahuagin-priestess.md

 ***Shark Telepathy.*** The sahuagin can magically command any shark within 120 feet of it, using a limited telepathy.

-***Spellcasting.*** The sahuagin is a 6th-level spellcaster.
+***Lanzamiento de conjuros.*** The sahuagin is a 6th-level spellcaster.
 Her spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 She has the following cleric spells prepared:

-* Cantrips (at will): guidance, thaumaturgy
+* Trucos (a voluntad): guidance, thaumaturgy

 * 1st level (4 slots): bless, detect magic, guiding bolt